December 5, 2025

 CREATE TABLE t (s USTR);

-Conversely, when a string is selected from a table with a USTR column, the DBMS looks up the string in the global dictionary and returns the corresponding string.
+Conversely, when a string is selected from a table with a USTR column, the DBMS looks up the ID in the global dictionary and returns the corresponding string.

 As one can imagine, the global dictionary can become a bottleneck.
 Making these two primitives fast and scalable is crucial.